BranikSWG/orm/1.x/eager-loading.md

 }
 ```

-The above code will execute 1 query to fetch the articles, then foreach of the 10 articles
+The above code will execute 1 query to fetch the articles, then for each of the 10 articles
-fetched, it will execute another query to fetch its author, resulting in a total of 11 query
+fetched, it will execute another query to fetch its author, resulting in a total of 11 queries
 executed.

 We can reduce this operation to just 2 queries by using eager loading.